rindow/rindow.github.io/_neuralnetworks/index.md

 Why do deep learning with PHP?
 ------------------------------

-> - "If you do deep learning, you should use Python."
+> - "If you want to do deep learning, you should use Python."
-> - "You should study Python anyway!"
+> - “You should just learn Python!”
-> - "Isn't Python an excellent Deep learning framework?"
+> - "Isn't Python a great deep learning framework?"

-What you say is right.
+You are right.

-So why do we have to use Python?
+So why should you use Python?

 Do you need to be platform constrained for deep learning?
-Never need!
+Absolutely not necessary!

-Deep learning / ML is only a small part of the whole system.
-It's just a small group of functions in the library.
+Deep learning/ML is just one part of the whole system.
+This is just a small group of functions in the library.
-Everyone should be able to use it anywhere, as much as print "Hello!".
+Anyone can use it anywhere as long as it prints out "Hello!".

-It is more unnatural to not be able to use PHP.
+It would be unnatural not to be able to use PHP.

 Requirements
 ------------

-- PHP 8.0.
-8.1 8.2(If you want to use it on PHP 7.x, please use Version 1.x.)
+- PHP 8.1 8.2 8.3 (If you want to use it on PHP 7.x and 8.0, please use Version 1.x.)
-- Windows or Linux environment is required to use rindow_openblas extension.
+- Windows 10 or Ubuntu 20.04 or later is required to use OpenBLAS and Rindow-Matlib.
 - Rindow Math Matrix

 Recommends